-Types of tied agreements with companies owning less than 500 tied pubs and containing the following characteristics, are specifically covered by this Code, irrespective of what they are called or how they are marketed.
-If you are taking on a lease agreement (typically longer term and fully repairing and insuring) please refer to the leased version of this Code.
+Types of tied agreements with companies owning less than 500 tied pubs and with the following characteristics, are specifically covered by this Code, irrespective of what they are called or how they are marketed.
+If you are taking on a tenancy agreement (typically shorter term agreements where the landlord has responsibility for repairs and insurance) please refer to the tenanted version of this Code.

 i.
-Tied Tenancy agreements
+Tied lease agreements